umasel/Global_Inflation_Trends_Dashboard/README.md

 2. **Heatmap Visualisation**:
    - Implement a dropdown selection for years to show a heatmap (Choropleth Map) scaled on inflation rates.
 3. **Research on Influencing Factors**:
    - Conduct original research to identify and visualise factors influencing inflation.
+This was done outside the dashboard and the outcomes are presented in this [Presentation](https://github.com/umasel/Global_Inflation_Trends_Dashboard/blob/0f3cc2eb69a92bf2897fe913560976f1058f321b/Project%20Docs/Group%203%20-%20Presentation.pptx).

 ## Define, Design, Develop and Deploy Process
 We followed a standard process, as follows: